machzqcq/saucelabs/README.md

 saucelabs gem is written in simple ruby so as to be able to specify the desired capabilities.
 Also platform and device parameters in the desired capabilities object when creating a connection to Sauce Labs.
-It can also be used to create a connection to local browser instance in addition to Sauce Labs
+It can also be used to create a connection to local browser instance in addition to Sauce Labs The gem has been tested on MRI ruby and JRuby.
+Please report any issues and I will try my best to fix asap.

 ## Background